$624M drained · 25 protocols · last 30 days

 attacker actually touches.

-Not smart-contract audits — monitoring.
+Not smart-contract audits — continuous monitoring.
 We watch the seven dimensions of admin-surface activity where real attacks originate on Solana.
+Every detected change becomes an alert to your team and a state update on chain.

 01